merryschurr/css-responsive-design-and-flexbox/readme.md

 Now, all p tags will be red, until the screen size reaches 600px, when they'll turn blue.

-A potentially more useful example would be to float all list items left until a certain screen size, then revert the list items to block, causing them to stack.
+A potentially more useful example would be to list all items inline until a certain screen size, then revert the list items to block, causing them to stack.

 ```css
 li {